By Alyse Bacine

 As research advances, we may gain more precise insights into whether and how these practices influence endogenous DMT.
 Until then, breathwork's profound subjective experiences and documented benefits stand on their own merits, regardless of the specific mechanisms involved.

-For those interested in exploring these states, beginning with gentler practices under qualified guidance or breathwork coaching offers a pathway to experiencing breathwork's potential while minimizing risks.
+For those interested in exploring these states, beginning with gentler practices under qualified guidance offers a pathway to experiencing breathwork's potential while minimizing risks.
 As with any powerful approach to transformation, respecting breathwork's potency and attending to proper integration maximizes its benefits.

 References